 It's far better than the irritation that comes with several coughs or throat clears that do nothing but damage over time.
 I know it's hard to do, but even cutting your coughs and throat clearing in half will do you a lot of good.

 Lastly, you want to be aware of little noises you may make with your vocal cords that you don't even notice.
-This could include laughs, grunts from moving around, sighs, and so many other things that you want to make sure you are actively avoiding!
+This could include laughs, grunts from moving around, sighs, and so many other things you want to ensure you are actively avoiding!